trueheart78/gifs/README.md

 Gif management using Dropbox public links and Sqlite in a gem package. :heart:

-Currently requires access to Dropbox via the `~/Dropbox` path.
-Expects a `~/Dropbox/gifs` directory storing gifs.
-This is also where the database file will be created, to track public Dropbox links for each gif.

 ## Installation

 Add this line to your application's Gemfile: